Finding The Best Shipping Software For Your Business (Provider Comparison + Guide)

 How would I even know the best rates to charge?

 There are in-cart rating tools for each business need.

 At the most basic level, you can connect to the API of a single carrier to display live rates at checkout.

-Even better, you can take advantage of shipping software like BigCommerce Shipping or EasyShip who already have negotiated rates with multiple carriers to display live rates at checkout, giving your shoppers even more options.
+Even better, you can take advantage of a multi-carrier shipping software like EasyShip, who already has negotiated rates with multiple carriers to display live rates at checkout, giving your shoppers even more options.

 If you really want to hone in on this experience, use a software like ShipperHQ, which allows you to not only connect to almost any carrier but also customize the shipping options you show shoppers through advanced rules.

 An example of this would be if you are selling perishables, you need to have them delivered to your customers within a specific timeframe.
 In ShipperHQ, you can set the option shown as “Express” and automatically display an overnight shipping option when the customer selects that perishable item.

 Ok great, now I have all of my in-cart rates in place that are specified to the needs of my business, now what?

 Once an order comes in, you have to find some way to get it to your customer’s doorstep.
 There are many ways to do this, but the most popular is through a label printing solution.

 Many merchants today are still relying on a basic copy and paste method of printing labels.